 According to the extensive research available, stevia is not mutagenic or carcinogenic (like other artificial sweeteners tend to be).
 (44)

-In the past, stevia has been approached with caution for pregnant and breastfeeding moms.
+In the past, it has been approached with caution for pregnant and breastfeeding moms.
 However, many studies have been done in animals to observe whether fertility or birth outcomes change with stevia doses.
 The conclusion?
-A dose of stevia even several times higher than the ADI doesn’t seem to have any effect on fertility or birth outcomes (meaning live birth rates, birth defects and malformations, etc.).
+A dose even several times higher than the ADI doesn’t seem to have any effect on fertility or birth outcomes (meaning live birth rates, birth defects and malformations, etc.).
 (45, 44)

 As I stated above, long-term studies have reported no side effects from any study participants consuming stevia at normal ADI or therapeutic levels, which are higher doses intended to treat a condition.
 (3)

-In general, it’s a good idea to seek medical advice before using stevia if you have an ongoing medical condition or take other medications.
+In general, it’s a good idea to seek medical advice before using it if you have an ongoing medical condition or take other medications.
 There aren’t any contraindications (interactions) with medications at present, but your healthcare provider will help to give you advice to make sure you don’t use it in excess.

 Stevia is a no-calorie sweetener which, unlike many other non-nutritive sweeteners, is associated with several health benefits and negligible, if any, side effects.

-The researched health benefits of stevia are:
+The researched health benefits are:

 - Anticancer abilities